Aditya-B-Sharma/comp1110-assignment1-hideandseek/originality.md

 I declare that the work I have submitted for assignment one is entirely my own work, with the following documented exceptions:

-Task 5 attempt help from Chris Ward and Robert Offner.
+Task 5 attempt help from Chris Ward u6053464 and Robert Offner u4849459.
+They gave me the idea of using a list of range 0 - 36.

 Signed: Aditya Sharma (u6051965)